luistedeschi/atauc-supplement/README.md

 - Example datasets (`data.xlsx`)
 - The `getauc` R function used to calculate AUC, AAC, TUC, and TAC
-- A sample R script demonstrating how to apply the `getauc` function

 These materials are sufficient to **reproduce the statistical analyses and visualizations** reported in the manuscript.